christian-gama/rick-and-morty/README.md

 This project is a frontend application that consumes the [Rick and Morty API](https://rickandmortyapi.com/) .
 It provides an interactive interface to explore characters, episodes, and locations from the popular TV show.
 The application supports pagination and various filtering options.

+You can access the live production ready application [here](https://rickandmortynextjs.vercel.app).

 ## Table of Contents

 - [Requirements](https://github.com/christian-gama/rick-and-morty#requirements)